-Chlamydia and gonorrhoea test results are normally ready within 3 working days of your sample arriving at our partner laboratory.
+Test results are normally ready within 3 working days of your sample arriving at our partner laboratory.
 You will receive a text and an email when your result is ready.

-Your test results will be completely confidential.
+|Confidentiality||Your test results will be completely confidential.
 We will not inform your GP or anyone else of your result or that you have used our service unless you specifically ask us to.|

 About Chlamydia & Gonorrhoea

-What are chlamydia and gonorrhoea?
+What are Chlamydia and Gonorrhoea?

-Chlamydia is caused by the bacteria chlamydia trachomatis and gonorrhoea by neisseria gonorrhoeae.
+Chlamydia and Gonorrhoea are two of the most common STIs in the UK.
+Chlamydia is caused by the bacteria Chlamydia trachomatis and Gonorrhoea by Neisseria gonorrhoeae.
 While they don’t necessarily cause symptoms or signs of the infection, they can both lead to serious health issues if left untreated.